 - The final item you will notice at the bottom of the ingredient list is an item called “Utility.”
 We recommend all chefs include a utility cost associated with each recipe to account for those items that may be needed to create the recipe, but cannot be quantified within it.
 For example: You need to wash your hands before you cook, but you cannot quantify the amount of hand soap and paper towels that may be used in creating it, so you assign a Utility cost to cover these expenses.
 Every restaurant will have a different Utility cost, but it shouldn’t be more than a dollar or so per recipe.

-Keep in mind that this is only one component of a comprehensive restaurant budget or business plan, so if you require assistance, you are welcome to contract a restaurant consultant below.
+Keep in mind that this is only one component of a comprehensive restaurant budget or business plan, so if you require assistance, you are welcome to contract one of our restaurant consultants here.

 Free Food Cost Calculator